A popular student destination

 There are five clubs on Gozo there are also some bars and cafés in the tourist villages of Marsalforn and Xlendi.
 In winter, when only a few tourists come to Gozo, the Maltese like to meet up in Victoria (Rabat), the capital of Gozo.
 There are many bars and cafes serving food and drinks and music in the evenings all year round in Victoria.

-Visiting Malta will of course be a popular option for students on weekends and evenings.
+Visiting Malta will of course be a popular option for students on weekends.
 For information about Malta please visit www.visitmalta.com